 This post may contain affiliate links.
 I may earn a commission if you make a purchase from these links.

-Have you ever noticed that once Jan/Feb rolls around things start to get tough?
+Have you ever noticed that once Jan/Feb rolls around things start to get tough in your homeschool?

 The weather is cold, depending on where your located there may be snow everywhere.
 It’s getting harder to get out of the house.
 The kids don’t seem as interested in homeschool activities any more, and are getting restless.
 You are feeling tired and worn out.
 You might even be starting to wonder if you can make it through the rest of the school year.